parvez94/Oakberry/README.md

 ### Description

 Oakberry is a single page template.
 I have design this template inspired from a template at [Colorlib](https://colorlib.com).
 I did some minor changes in the design.
-It's a simple HTML, CSS & JS template.
+It's a simple HTML, CSS & JS fully responsive template.

 #### Typography